 When I was 12, my parents bought a small bakery.
-2 days a week, I helped Mom bake all sorts of cookies, bread, pies. and much more.
+Two days a week, I helped Mom bake all sorts of cookies, bread, pies. and much more.
 On Saturday, we loaded up our van with the baked goods and sold them at a Farmer’s Market.

 One of my favorite items was the cinnamon bread.
 Mom would slice off a thin piece from the end of the loaf, to show the pretty cinnamon swirl inside.
 I liked to smear a bit of frosting on that end piece and eat it hot!
 It was almost like a cinnamon roll.
 I no longer put frosting on my cinnamon bread, but I do enjoy a piece hot from the toaster, slathered in butter!